Disney Infinity 2.0: Design

 When designing the game, Avalanche Software focused not only on the inclusion of the NFC-enabled Marvel figurines, but improving the Toybox mode (especially for younger players) as well.
 Jimmy Pitaro, president of Disney Interactive Studios stated "we wanted to take everything that worked so well and make it epic."
 Each character was picked based on how they would fit in the game, as said by TQ Jefferson, "what you're going to see as we roll out and reveal more characters, is that they're going to be more characters that you've known forever and they make sense," Jefferson said.
 "And the other characters, you may not know them as well, but once you see them in-game, you're going to understand why we made the choices that we made.
 These characters bring a certain narrative strength with them and, just as important, they bring a unique bit of gameplay with them ... [these are the] characters that are the most fun to play ... that have the most impact on story.
 Once you see the full spectrum of characters, it's not just an Avengers game.
 It's very much a Marvel super heroes game."

 The development team tried to appeal to the game's target audience (children) by making changes to environments, with one being to disregard physics.
 Matt Solie, of Disney Interactive Studios, when asked about the topic stated "I had my nephews, who are eight and five, try Amazing Spider-Man 2, which is the epitome of physics-based, buildings attached—[it's] not really fun for them.
 They didn't understand, 'Why can't I swing?'"
 Solie said.
 "It just made sense for a kids and family game."
 Also basing the game around its target audience John Blackburn, part of the game's development team, looked to his 6-year-old nephew, Logan, to see what younger audiences wanted out of the game.
 The procedural editing options were added, after Blackburn noticed that Logan was building very simple things in the Toybox.

-Though Disney Infinity 2.0 is heavily inspired by Avengers Assemble, Ultimate Spider-Man, Hulk and the Agents of S.M.A.S.H. and the Marvel Cinematic Universe in terms of design, the possibility of the female Thor from the comics joining the game has not been ruled out.
+Though Disney Infinity 2.0 is inspired by Avengers Assemble, Ultimate Spider-Man, Hulk and the Agents of S.M.A.S.H. and the Marvel Cinematic Universe in terms of design, the possibility of the female Thor from the comics joining the game has not been ruled out.
 On the possibility of the game's artists possibly designing a toylike female Thor, John Vignocchi stated "The Thor that we have inside of Infinity is based on the animated series Avengers Assemble.
 Infinity being a platform that evolves over time, that certainly doesn't rule out the possibility of creating a new version of Thor.
 Should there be a demand, we'd love to do that."
 No X-Men characters would be included in the game.
 Analysts believe this is due to the fact that 20th Century Fox owned the film rights to X-Men.